wgm/cerb-book/en/03-checklist/00-checklist.markdown

 Memcached disadvantages:

-* Applications need to be designed with memcached support in mind.
+* Applications need to be designed with Memcached support in mind.
 * It's yet another process running on your server.
 * It provides no means of authentication.
 That's up to you.